Clicky

 Quote of the Day: George Clooney on Seeing Himself Get Old

-Posted by Veronica Santiago Categories: Celebrity Gossip
+Posted by Veronica Santiago Categories: Celebrity Gossip,

 “I’m old.
 I’m kind of comfortable with getting older because it’s better than the other option, which is being dead.
 So I’ll take getting older.
 It’s an interesting thing to be able to watch yourself grow older on screen.
-I was watching and I thought, ‘Jesus, who’s the old, grey-haired guy?’
+I was watching Up In The Air and I thought, ‘Jesus, who’s the old, grey-haired guy?’
 And it was me.
 I never wear make-up for movies and now it’s starting to show.”

--, 48, joking about increasing age.
+-George Clooney, 48, joking about increasing age.

 (Make sure to check out other notable quotes.)